-Following feedback from hospital-based Supervisors, examples of ways for the student to complete their learning activities in the hospital environment have been provided to students.
-Please contact a Practice Educator if you would like any guidance around student learning activities
+Following feedback from hospital-based Supervisors, examples of ways for the student to complete their learning activities in the hospital environment have been provided to students in their Student Handbook available on the APPEL website here.
+Please contact a Practice Educator if you would like any guidance around student learning activities.